allcentury/hyde/_posts/2017-03-08-6-months-with-no-debugger.md

 endfunction
 ```

+I also set up a similar command to run tests via `<leader>t`.
+It would look at the file extension and run the test file.

 So what was my 10 step process with pry is now a little different with node.js.

 1. Run test!